Neuroling/SPINCO_SINEEG/README.md

 * if the optional 'electrodes.tsv' file is provided, with the electrode locations, then the coordsystem.json file should be provided specifying units and position system used.
 ````

+## sourcedata
+Single **.bdf** file (24-bit) file with unedited recording.
+Contains the entire session, which consists on a main task and two resting state recordings (before and after task).
+The file has an  'ergo1' channel with the audio output signal to help correcting for audio delay.

+## rawdata
+.set EEGlab datasets after minimal preprocessing of source data to: correct audio delay in triggers, load channel locations and split resting and task recordings from file)
+>>> this is the raw data to be used for preprocessing and analysis

+## Derivatives (preprocessed at multiple stages)
+This contains We run a pipeline using automagic a

+## Derivatives_SM
+The alternative pipeline used by Sibylle Meier's Master Thesis.

 ## EEG data set Metadata (JSON)
 Put one of of this at the subject and task level